More about Kathryn

 What do you think about the facilities available to you?

-“All the facilities I have utilised during my time at NTU have been at a very high standard, whether it is academic; the high-tech lecture and seminar rooms in Newton, learning support (for dyslexia), the library and online resources or the well-equipped gym and social, highly versatile student union space.”
+“All the facilities I have utilised during my time at NBS have been at a very high standard, whether it is academic; the high-tech lecture and seminar rooms in Newton, learning support (for dyslexia), the library and online resources or the well-equipped gym and social, highly versatile student union space.”

 What do you believe sets Nottingham Business School apart?